sulu/sulu/UPGRADE.md

 ### Added resourceTitleLocale field to EventRecord

-Becase a new `resourceTitleLocale` field has been added to the `EventRecord` entity, you need to update your database schema:
+Because a new `resourceTitleLocale` field has been added to the `EventRecord` entity, you need to update your database schema:

 ```sql